Deftsalt-debug/Krishnendu_phase2/picoCTF/Forensics.md

 Here I've delved further into how one can pass an image via audio.
 Looked into how slow scan television networks actually function.

 ## Notes
-Here I had initially not read the hints provided and simply tried a spectogram via audacity to decipher any clues yeilding nothing.
+Here I had initially not read the hints provided and simply tried a spectogram via audacity to decipher any clues yielding nothing.

 ## Resources
 https://sstv-decoder.mathieurenaud.fr/